-- We support access and inclusion through practices and processes that encourage balance, flexible working, and wellbeing
+- We support access and inclusion through practices and processes that encourage balance, flexible working and wellbeing.

-- We are committed to safety, supporting our people, promoting inclusion, and preventing bullying and discrimination
+- We are committed to safety, supporting our people, promoting inclusion, and preventing bullying and discrimination.

-Te Pūnaha Matatini has a sponsorship policy for all hosted and sponsored events; and a Code of Conduct for all members of the Te Pūnaha Matatini Community.
+Te Pūnaha Matatini has a sponsorship policy for all hosted and sponsored events, and a Code of Conduct for all members of the Te Pūnaha Matatini Community.
 All Te Pūnaha Matatini investigators and members of the Te Pūnaha Matatini Whānau are expected to be cognisant of the policy and Code, and to implement them.

 Supporting the distinctive contribution of Māori to Aotearoa New Zealand

-We provide funded opportunities for undergraduate and postgraduate students to work on research projects co-developed within communities and develop skills in network science, computational approaches to data, qualitative research methods, and communicating science and research.
+We provide funded opportunities for Māori undergraduate and postgraduate students to work on research projects and develop skills in network science, computational approaches to data, and other skills.

 Promoting diversity in science and academia

-We have taken a national leadership role in promoting diversity, equity, access, and inclusion in science and academia.
+We have taken a national leadership role in promoting diversity, equity, access and inclusion in science and academia.